mateoniksic/project-sleek-notebooks-ecommerce-site--html-css/README.md

-# html-scss-ecommerce-site-sleek-notebooks
-ecommerce site for selling notebooks designed in figma
+# SLEEK NOTEBOOKS ECOMMERCE WEBSITE
+Custom designed (in Figma) ecommerce website for sleek notebooks.

+## Instructions to start the application
+1. Clone (download) the repository
+2. Open index.html in your browser

+## Application preview
 ![alt text](home.png)